dwadden/dygiepp/README.md

 - Making predictions on a new dataset using pre-trained models.
 - Training your own model on a new dataset.

 There are a number of ways this code could be improved, and I'd definitely welcome pull requests.
-If you're interested [contributions.md](doc/contributions.md) for a list of ieas.
+If you're interested, see [contributions.md](doc/contributions.md) for a list of ieas.

 ### Submit a model!